It is the innovative project on the police-community cooperation on the basis of partnership "Agriteam" (CPIF) operating in Kramatorsk and Slovyansk.

-The “Safe Town” is the innovative project on the police-community cooperation on the basis of partnership "Agriteam" (CPIF) operating in the town of Boryspil, Kyiv region.
+The innovative project on the police-community cooperation on the basis of partnership "Agriteam" (CPIF) operating in Poltava.

 The Police and Community Program is part of the Citizen Engagement and Reform Communication Program (CERC), implemented by the International Research & Exchanges Board (IREX) in partnership with the Ministry of Internal Affairs of Ukraine, the International Development Law Organization (IDLO) and with the financial support of the Law Enforcement Section (INL) of the U.S. Embassy in Ukraine.